yilab/shelloid/README.md

 * Simplified DB API with built-in connection pooling and close to synchronous-style programming.

+* Support for declarative SQL query specifications as part of annotations.

 * Built in proper error and exception handling that takes care of sending error responses and freeing DB connections.

 * Built in simple and versatile sequencing API that avoids callback hell and results in readily understandable code.